vegather/Increment-Xcode-Build-Number/README.md

 # Increment Xcode Build Number
-A Swift script that will increase a build number of all your Xcode projects
+A Swift script that will increase the build number of all your Xcode projects

 ### Instructions